S4 method for class 'featureGroups,missing'

 Colour(s) used.
 If col=NULL then colours are automatically generated.

-Plot analysis (or replicate group if average=TRUE) names on the x axis.
+Plot names (xNames=TRUE) or a number sequence (xNames=FALSE) on the x axis.

 A list with further arguments passed to plot and